MrPicklePinosaur/trainos/docs/K4.typ

 = Bugs / Issues

-- On rare occasions, the prompt will freeze up and no longer be able to take in input
+- On rare occasions, the prompt will freeze up and no longer be able to take in input.
+We are not super sure why this happens.
-- There is no logic enforcing the middle switches to not both be straight or both be curved
+- There is no logic enforcing the middle switches to not both be straight or both be curved.
+- While reversing a train, the characters you type will not show up until after the train finishes reversing.
+As well, if you type enough characters during this window of time, the input will freeze up and no longer take any input.